-The first preprocessing step consists in considering lexical resources to assign tokens to lexical categories (e.g., CITY for "London") whenever possible.
+At first, applying lexical ressources ambiguously assign, whenever applicable, tokens to lexical categories (e.g., CITY for "London").
 Note that those resources contain multi-word expressions.
 Figure 4 provides a short extract limited to tokens of Table 1) of lexical ressources (totalizing 201,057 entries).
-This assignment should be ambiguous.
 For instance, processing "Westminster Abbey" would lead to categorizing 'Westminster' as CITY and the whole as INST.

 Afterwards, a POS tagger based on TreeTagger (Schmid, 1994) distinguishes common nouns (NN) from proper names (PN).
-Besides, token is deleted (only PN category is kept) to avoid extraction of patterns that would be specific to a given proper name (on Figure 3, "London" is removed).
-Figure 5 shows how POS, tokens and lemmas are organized as a hierarchy.
+For the latter, token is deleted (only PN category is kept) to avoid extraction of patterns that would be specific to a given proper name (in Figure 3, "London" is removed).
+Figure 5 shows how POS categories are organized as a hierarchy.